-Summary: PDFpen is an easy-to-use yet powerful PDF editor for the Mac.
+PDFpen (now Nitro PDF Pro) is an easy-to-use yet powerful PDF editor for Mac.
 You can mark up PDFs with highlights, drawings and comments.
 You can add or edit the text of a document.
 You can fill in forms and add a signature.
 You can even create searchable PDFs from paper documents.
 We often think of PDFs as read-only documents.

 It’s like PDFpen gives you a superpower that used to be the domain of experts.
 PDFpen will even convert a PDF to Microsoft Word’s DOCX format for easy editing.
 A pro version is available with more advanced features.

 You already have a basic PDF editor on your Mac – Apple’s Preview app does basic PDF markup, including adding signatures.
 If that’s all you need, you won’t need to purchase additional software.
 But if your editing needs are more advanced, PDFpen and PDFpenPro will give you the best bang for your buck.
 I recommend them.

 What I Like: Includes all of the PDF markup and editing features I need.
 Very easy to use.
 Securely redacts sensitive information.
 Useful for filling in PDF forms.